 When speaking with their executive team to discuss this partnership, Tacugama’s Founder Bala made a comment that has stuck with us: “We have too many stories to tell, but no one to tell them”.
-This is where we step in: to help tell their stories through our Apes Like Us project, and share them with the world.
+This is where we step in – to help tell their stories through our Apes Like Us project, and share them with the world by:

 – Creating original video content

 – Assisting with media production and other logistics for awareness, advocacy, outreach and education initiatives

 – Supporting with US-based funding and outreach opportunities

 – Providing film and video training to select Tacugama Staff during future visits

 “TCS is excited to embark on a partnership with GLOBIO to continue finding innovative ways to raise awareness for conservation in Sierra Leone.
 We have teamed up in the past to highlight some of Tacugama’s Outreach activities and document the initial phases of Sierra Leone’s first wildlife corridor project.
 We recently completed the corridor project and are keen to showcase its impact as well as share details on some of our other achievements through our partnership with GLOBIO.”

 Film has the power to entertain, educate, and inspire — and that’s precisely what GLOBIO’s film project Apes Like Us intends to do on behalf of our program partners.